-I’ve been performing permanent make-up now for more than 15 years, focusing exclusively on microblading over the past 3.5 years.
-In this time I’ve completed over 15,000 procedures including touch-ups, experimenting with numerous techniques to help my clients get better results.
+I’ve been performing permanent make-up now for almost 20 years.
+In this time I’ve completed over 15,000 procedures while experimenting with numerous techniques to help my clients get better results.
 I have literally tried EVERYTHING.

-What I’ve found is that the right precare and aftercare can truly make a massive difference on results.
+What I’ve found is that the right pre-care and aftercare can truly make a massive difference in results.
 Knowing just how important prep and aftercare are, I’ve researched and experimented with many techniques and combinations.
 I’ve done dry techniques, wet techniques, washing, no washing, I’ve tried various products, creams, ointments… you name it, I’ve tested it.

-To help you get the best results possible from your microblading procedure I’ve outlined my lessons learned and provided a formula that will help to ensure you get the best results possible.
+To help you get the best results possible from your PMU procedure I’ve outlined my lessons learned and provided a formula that will help to ensure you get the best results possible.

-- Do not pick/tweeze/wax/perform electrolysis one week before procedure
+- Do not pick/tweeze/wax/perform electrolysis one week before the procedure

-- Do not tan two weeks prior or have sunburned face
+- Do not tan two weeks prior or have sunburned face/skin

-- Do not have any type of facial/peel 2 weeks prior to treatment
+- Do not have any type of facial 2 weeks prior to treatment

 - Do not work out the day of the procedure.